Blood Glucose Meter Rundown

 Test from your fingertips.
 Some models allow you to test from different areas, such as the forearm, but those results aren’t generally as accurate.

 Make sure to wash your hands before testing.
 Even a little sugar, dirt, or food on your finger can wildly throw off results.
 Washing with warm water and drying after has the side benefit of drawing blood into your fingertips, which will make producing a drop of blood after pricking your finger even easier.

-While anyone with diabetes benefits from testing, glucose monitoring is particular important for people with T1D who are in steady need of insulin.
-Exercise, stress, medication and diet all influence your glucose levels, and a blood glucose meter can be a key tool in managing your care and preventing complications.
+While anyone with diabetes benefits from testing, blood glucose monitoring is particular important for people with T1D who are in steady need of insulin.
+Exercise, stress, medication and diet all influence your blood glucose levels, and a blood glucose meter can be a key tool in managing your care and preventing complications.